 It is aso a fan of fire brushed side left and right by using it continuously.

 Zoey was beautiful, as were the pyromancers of the sands.
-However, she didn’t poison that beauty, and just became the modest queen of trifling persons.
+However, she didn’t poison that beauty, and just became the modest queen of petty persons.

 Perhaps the last sorcerer of the sands is truly such a beautiful person, or perhaps she was simply lonely; it is potentially even sympathy for these trifling beings’ plight — given Harvest Valley’s source for labor in DS2, her father may well have been a slave himself.
 Whatever the case, Zoey decided to gives these Hollows a home under her leadership.
 She wielded a whip not to punish them, but to defend them.
 For males who had possibly never been shown such kindness from any woman, much less one so attractive, the pyromancer must have been an enrapturing experience.
-Thus, the thralls have embraced their new Queen, and are willing to put their lives on the line if the few acting as her escort are any indication.
+Thus, the thralls have embraced their new Queen, picking up poison gems to be added to their weapons as seen in one case.
+A few even act as her escort; wielding red-hot blades, naturally.
 If their only purpose is to serve, then they can at least choose their own master.